Arsalan Khattak

 Days and months until a date – Temporal12100 ± 9.94%0.00 ± 0.0081915 ± 0.06%82648 ± 082648

-The throughput average (number of operations performed per second) shows that Date calculations outperform Temporal â€“ they’re only 3% faster for getting a Unix timestamp but nearly twice as fast for the other calculations.
+The throughput average showed that Date calculations outperformed Temporal – only 3% faster for getting a Unix timestamp but nearly twice as fast for the other calculations.
+This performance gap has closed significantly now that Temporal is fully supported in Firefox and Chrome, which is great for complex components like a Bryntum Grid that carry out hundreds or thousands of date calculations.

 Is Temporal finally here?